Showing posts with label Honor Boards. Show all posts

 Dandenong Advertiser May 4, 1916 http://nla.gov.au/nla.news-article88658511

 Ledger, John (SN 4666) John enlisted on September 9, 1916 as Francis George Moore.
 He said he was 19 years and three months old, was a farm labourer, was born in Nar Nar Goon, he said he was an orphan and his next of kin was his Guardian, Mrs R.E.
 Smith of Nar Nar Goon.
 He Returned to Australia on July 7, 1919.
 There is a statutory declaration in his file, signed September 23, 1919 which says that he enlisted under the assumed name of Francis George Moore as at the time he was under eighteen years of age.
 He requested that all the records be amended so that his correct name was listed.
-Was he really an orphan?
+Another statuary declaration in his file, dated April 1, 1944 notes that he was born in Nar Nar Goon on November 1, 1900 and that Mrs R.E.
+Smith was his foster mother.
 There is a Rosalie Emma Smith listed in the Electoral Roll at Nar Nar Goon in 1914, so she existed, and he obviously had some contact with Nar Nar Goon as he was recognised on the Honour Roll.
-Ironically, when he returned from active service, lets say he was 17 when he joined up, he would only have been 20 when he returned, still not old enough to enrol to vote!
-You certainly have to admire his spirit.
+If the birthdate of November 1900 is correct then he was still only 15 when he enlisted; ironically, when he returned from active service, he was still only 18 years old, not even old enough to enrol to vote!
+John married Florence May Stevens in 1926 .
+They were living at 29 Camden Street, Balaclava when John died in October 1949.

-Lia, Matthew (SN 471) Matthew enlisted in Lithgow, N.S.W, on January 2, 1916.
-His next of kin was his father, Joseph Lia, of Nar Nar Goon.
+Lia, Matthew (SN 471) Matthew enlisted in Lithgow, N.S.W, on January 2, 1916 at the age of 25.
+He had been born at Bolwarrah in 1890 to Joseph and Christina (nee Crombie) Lia.
+Eight of their nine children were born in that town from 1885 to 1900 and their last child was born in Nar Nar Goon in 1908.
+His next of kin was his father, Joseph, of Nar Nar Goon.
 Matthew was awarded the Military Medal.
 After the War he was granted leave for 'non military employment' at A.C Carson Artificial Flower Manufacturing Company and was discharged on June 7, 1920.
+Matthew died in July 1958, aged 66.

 Madden, Thomas William (SN 2232) Thomas' address on the Embarkation Roll is Nar Nar Goon and he was 25 years old when he enlisted on April 1, 1916.
 Thomas Died of Wounds on October 18, 1917 in Belgium.